bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialogs.rst

 HTML Dialog Data Binding and Event Mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An HTML Dialog follows the model-view-controller pattern of the |axon-ivy|
+An HTML Dialog follows the model-view-controller pattern of the Axon Ivy :ref:`user-dialog-concept`.
-:ref:`user-dialog-concept`.
 So part of an implemented HD is a data class (the model) whose data fields can be bound to widget properties of the view.
-To define such a binding,
-|axon-ivy| provides the special object **data**.
+To define such a binding, Axon Ivy provides the special object **data**.

 On the other hand, the controller part of an HTML Dialog is implemented by a series of UI processes that can be mapped to events on the view such as mouse clicks.
-To define such an event mapping, |axon-ivy| provides the keyword **logic** to call an event process or a method process in the logic.
+To define such an event mapping, Axon Ivy provides the keyword **logic** to call an event process or a method process in the logic.